-We proved the worst and average-case time complexity of $O(n^3)$ and $O(n^2)$ respectively, which translate to $O(\sqrt{N}N)$ and linear $O(N)$ when interpreted by the optics of the number of cells $N = n^2$.
+Note that the worst and average-case time complexity of $O(n^3)$ and $O(n^2)$ respectively translate to $O(\sqrt{N}N)$ and linear $O(N)$ when interpreted by the optics of the number of cells $N = n^2$.
 The function ${\rm sopf}(n)$, which plays a crucial role in both O formulas, is of a logarithmic nature in ``most of the cases,'' but $n$ for primes.
 Since the number of primes is infinite we could not use any tighter asymptote than $n$.
-However, for randomly chosen $n$ we expect the time complexities to be just $O(log(n)n^2)$ and $O(log^2(n))$ respectively.
+However, for randomly chosen $n$ the expected time complexities drop to just $O(log(n)n^2)$ and $O(log^2(n))$ respectively.

 It is worth mentioning that the presented algorithm detects \textit{if} a configuration is shift-symmetric but does not count the number of shift-symmetries in a configuration.
 The validity of the detection holds because we know that \textit{any} shift-symmetric configuration must obey at least one of the prime generators from $G_n$.
 Nevertheless, to determine the number of shift-symmetries, i.e., the number of vectors with distinct vector spaces in $\mathbb{Z}_n \times \mathbb{Z}_n$ for which the cells at a same orbit share the same state, we would need to consider also sub-vectors, whose satisfiability cannot be generally inferred from the prime generators.
 Construction of a \textit{counting} algorithm is addressable but goes beyond the scope of this paper.